 Historically, Earth-observing instruments are calibrated on the ground prior to launch using specialized equipment installed within or around thermal vacuum chambers that simulate the space environment.
 However, after the instrument is launched into space, we must use tools that are available in-orbit, either as part of the instrument design (e.g. solar diffusers), the Earth system (e.g. stable targets like thick clouds or desert scenes), or celestial bodies (e.g. Sun, Moon, deep space) to monitor the instrument’s calibration throughout its lifetime.
 This has typically been done by calibrating an instrument prior to launch then tracking how that pre-launch calibration changes throughout the instrument’s lifetime.
 Alternatively, the CLARREO Pathfinder calibration approach attains the SI-traceable (i.e. traceable to international standards) accuracy needed to monitor climate and maintains that accuracy in-orbit throughout its lifetime with several on-orbit calibration operations as described below.

-HySICS uses the Sun and, at times, the Moon for on-orbit calibration, so it can take high accuracy measurements of Earth-reflected sunlight.
+HySICS uses the Sun for on-orbit calibration, so it can take high accuracy measurements of Earth-reflected sunlight.
+The payload also has the capability to directly view the Moon and will take measurements of Earth.
 (Courtesy NASA)

 CPF Calibration Approach